Add a Document Viewer to an ASP.NET Core MVC Application

 What’s Next

-You have now completed a basic ASP.NET Core App with a Document Viewer control.
+You have now completed a basic ASP.NET Core MVC App with a Document Viewer control.
 Refer to the following articles for more information on Reporting features:

 - Open a Report in Document Viewer